gremlokk/Link-it/README.md

 # Link-it

 This application allows Americommerce support agents to increase their productivity with working on tickets by providing an easy and fast way to copy/paste navigation links in tickets.
+(Project Ongoing)

 ## Getting Started